 SACNAS UW (Madison Student Chapter)

 SACNAS was founded in 1973 by a group of minority scientists, and was incorporated in 1986 under the name of Society for Advancement of Chicanos and Native Americans in Science, Inc. SACNAS is an inclusive organization dedicated to fostering the success of Chicano/Hispanic and Native American scientists, from college students to professionals, in attaining advanced degrees, careers, and positions of leadership in STEM.
-We achieve our mission impact through outcome-based programming and initiatives.
-Our main goals are:
+It achieves its mission impact through outcome-based programming and initiatives.
+The student org chapter is open to people from all backgrounds.
+Its main goals are:

 To increase the number of Chicanos/Hispanics and Native Americans with advanced degrees in science and the motivation to be leaders.